Latest News

 Where are the fuel switches located?

-The fuel control switches are located under the thrust levers on a 787.
-In Air India's example, they were equipped with two GE engine.
+The fuel control switches are located under the thrust levers on a Boeing 787-8, which is equipped with two GE engine in Air India's instance.

 The switches have a spring loaded mechanism that keeps them in place.
 The pilot must first lift the switch and then change it from cutoff to run.